APonce911/jekyll-mywebsite/_drafts/packages-and-imports-scala-for-the-impatient.md

 <h3>Top-of-File Notation</h3>

-  Insead of the nested notations presented until now, we can use a cleaned notation without braces:
+  Instead of the nested notations presented until now, we can use a cleaned notation without braces:

   <pre>
     <code>